 The following tables show FCE UK's delinquency and credit loss information for its retail auto hire purchase contract portfolio.
 The tables include receivables sold in securitisations and other transactions that FCE continues to service.
 Delinquencies or credit losses may be influenced by a variety of economic, social, geographic and other factors beyond the control of FCE.
 It is not certain that the delinquency or credit loss information of a particular pool of receivables will be similar to the historical information shown below or that any trends shown in the table will continue for any period.
+In particular, because of the sudden and unprecedented outbreak of the COVID-19 pandemic, the historical delinquency, repossession and credit loss information included in the table below is unlikely to accurately predict the performance of FCE UK's portfolio of retail auto hire purchase contracts or particular pools of retail auto hire purchase contracts in the near future.

-Delinguency and Credit Loss Information
+Delinquency and Credit Loss Information